-Islamic law is derived from four main sources namely, Qur'an, Sunnah, Ijma (scholarly consensus) and Qīas (analogy), the core principles of ḥalal and ḥaram are primarily derived from the Primary sources of Šharī'ah which are the Qur'an and Sunnah, whiles the secondary principles of ḥalal and ḥaram obtain their sources from the secondary sources of Šharī'ah namely Ijma and Qiyas.
+Islamic law is derived from four primary sources: the Qur'an, Sunnah, Ijma (scholarly consensus) and Qīas (analogy).
+The core principles of ḥalal and ḥaram are primarily derived from the Primary sources of Šharī'ah, which are the Qur'an and Sunnah, while the secondary principles of ḥalal and ḥaram obtain their sources from the secondary sources of Šharī'ah namely Ijma and Qiyas.